Figures - Do you use the right HTML/CSS code to add images and captions?

 </dl>

-Figure: Old Example
+Figure: Old way example

 Note: <dl> stands for "definition list"; <dt> for "definition term"; and <dd> for "definition description".